Black people in Ireland: Republic of Ireland

-1960s
+Mid-20th Century

-In the 1960s, the Irish government ran schemes aimed at attracting students from African nations, with the aim of providing them with skills that would be useful in the growth of newly independent countries.
+In the mid-20th century, the Irish government ran schemes aimed at attracting students from African nations, with the aim of providing them with skills that would be useful in the growth of newly independent countries.
 In 1962, there were 1,100 African students in Ireland, comprising roughly a tenth of the student population.
 Many of these schemes were facilitated using links between Irish missionary organizations.
 This also included military training, with a military college taking on a delegation of Zambian cadets in 1967, citing Ireland's lack of a history of imperialism.
 Their stay was mostly temporary since many returned to their countries after graduating and gaining sufficient skills to prosper back home.
 However, throughout the 1960s until roughly the 1990s, the African population in Ireland, although remaining relatively small, consisted not only of students but of visitors and professionals, like doctors.

+Examples of Black African students in Ireland during this period include Jaja Wachuku, who studied at Trinity College Dublin in the 1940s and would later become a prominent statesman in his native Nigeria.